 Additionally you can send in abstracts to the following workshops/special sessions that have been proposed by different authors following a pre- call for workshop proposals.
 Interactive workshops are encouraged, thus discussion should be based on short inputs, and actively involve participants.
 The full list of accepted workshops and descriptions of content and format are available on the conference website.

 Abstracts can be submitted to the following workshops/special sessions:

 - Dominated, ignored and belittled?
 Gender, justice and women in the energy transition (Mary Greene, Anne Schiffer)

 - Tailored participation of different target groups in inter and transdisciplinary research projects: what for, when and how to design participation processes?
 (Rainer Kuhn, Ricarda Schmidt-Scheele, Sarah-Kristina Wist)

-- COMET Workshop - Collective Action as driver of Social Innovation for the Energy Transition (Osman Arrobbio, Winston Gilcrease, Dario Padovan, Alessandro Sciullo, Valeria Jana Schwanitz)
+- COMETS Workshop - Collective Action as driver of Social Innovation for the Energy Transition (Osman Arrobbio, Winston Gilcrease, Dario Padovan, Alessandro Sciullo, Valeria Jana Schwanitz)

 - The Changing Landscape: Energy Power, Dependence, and the Grand Energy Transition in post-Soviet Eurasia (Morena Skalamera)